 Now we need to take this and create a separate layer for it.
 Click the new layer button in your layer window and copy and paste that element into the new layer.
 Now you can see the front artwork and embossed artwork are on their own layers.

-Now that we have the front setup we'll bring in the artwork for the back of the card.
-Looking at the back of the card you want to keep in mind that whatever is on the back will also be effected by the embossing.
-What ever is embossed on the front, will be debossed on the back.
-When your looking at the front of the card the embossing is pushing parts of the card up, and when looking at the backside it would be pushing the card down.
+Now that we have the front setup, we'll bring in the artwork for the back of the card.
+Looking at the back of the card, you want to keep in mind that whatever is on the back will also be affected by the embossing.
+Whatever is embossed on the front, will be debossed on the back.
+When you're looking at the front of the card, the embossing is pushing parts of the card up, and when looking at the backside it would be pushing the card down.
 Something to keep in mind is that backside will be mirrored, so you will want to flip the image when setting up the file.
 You want to make sure that you’ve kept all important graphics and text a safe distance away from the embossed area.

 Now we want to save our files for print.
 You go up to the File menu, select save as, and save as a PDF.
 We need to export each layer individually and label them correctly.
 For the front file we will hide all the other layers and export a PDF with only the elements meant to print on the front.
 We will name the front CMYK layers Front_CMYK.pdf and it will look like this:

 For the embossing layer, we will show only the layers for embossing.
 The embossing needs to be sent as 100% black, so make sure nothing else is on that layer before you export.
 That layer will look like this:

 The back side is full color and will be named Back_CMYK.pdf.
 It will look like this:

 And there you go, we’ve got our files all setup for embossing and ready to send for print.
 We hope this video has been helpful.
 If you are ready to print your cards now, you can order Embossed Business Cards from our Canada Shop or United States Shop, and be sure to Like us on Facebook !